Migrating your WordPress site to DreamHost

 Checking for a successful installation

 If you've done everything correctly, your domain will now resolve to your WordPress installation on your DreamHost account.
-If you need to check if the domain is pointing to the right server, upload a text file to your domain's root directory on your DreamHost server (but not your old server) and try to access that file via a web browser.
+If you need to check if the domain is pointing to the right server, upload a text file to your domain's root directory on your DreamHost server.
+For example, upload a file named test.txt.
+Then, try to access that file via a web browser at example.com/test.txt.
 If it's there, that means your domain is now pointing to the correct place.

 Make sure that you don't make any edits on your WordPress installation during the 48-hour waiting period, since any changes that you make or any new content that you add will not carry over to your DreamHost account unless you re-transfer the database as described in the following article.